refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 *into ansible workflow and intel parallel studio installation*

-prefered way: intel python+spack pip. `spack load intel-parallel-studio`, `spack load py-setuptools`, `spack load py-pip`.
+prefered way: ~~intel python+spack pip~~. `spack load intel-parallel-studio`, `spack load py-setuptools`, `spack load py-pip`.
+Intel python+conda create enviroment

 Never use admin account's global pip.
 Reason: the package would be installed in ~/.pip.
 However, if later spack-pip install some packages, the dependece is automatically used if it is already in ~/.pip.
 But this folder is not accessible by other user which may lead to a chaos on python packages.
 However, for normal user, global pip3 is the recommended way to download packages.

 ### jupyter

-Use intel python and pip as root, `pip install jupyter`.
+Use intel python and pip as root, `pip install jupyter ipyparallel jupyter_contrib_nbextensions`.
+Somehow the cluster tab works after several trials.
+Dont know exact solution though.

 ### mathematica